The Address Bar is one of the most important and frequently used elements in your browser. Continue reading to learn more about:

 - Showing and hiding the Address Bar

-- Customizing the Address Bar
+- Customising the Address Bar

 What’s on the Address Bar?

 “Long-click” or right-click on either of the history navigation buttons to bring up the sub-menu, then Shift or Ctrl + click or middle mouse button click on an entry to open it in a new tab.

 Learn more about History on the Help Page about Vivaldi’s History feature.

 Fast Forward and Rewind

 Jump back or forward several pages at a time.

 Learn more about the feature on the Help Page about Fast Forward and Rewind.

 Reload / Stop loading current page